 Open AIR's high tech hubs theme leader and Founding Director of CIPIT, Isaac Rutenberg, CIPIT has also been leading the way on research relating to AI.
-CIPIT Senior Research Fellow, Arthur Gwagwa, is conducting research on the law and policy governance structures of Al in South Africa, Kenya, Nigeria, Rwanda, and Senegal.
-Southern Africa Open AIR has two co-hubs in Southern Africa: the Intellectual Property Unit (IP) at the University of Cape Town (UCT), and the University of Johannesburg (UJ).
+CIPIT Senior Research Fellow, Arthur Gwagwa, is conducting research on the law and policy governance structures of AI in South Africa, Kenya, Nigeria, Rwanda, and Senegal.
+19 Southern Africa Open AIR has two co-hubs in Southern Africa: the Intellectual Property Unit (IP) at the University of Cape Town (UCT), and the University of Johannesburg (UJ).
 At the UCT IP Unit, 4IR activities fall under several tracks: a series of briefs, teaching, coordinating with the law faculty's newly established Law Tech Lab .
 Meanwhile, the UJ hub hosts a South African National Research Foundation, Department of Science and Technology, and Newton Fund Trilateral Research Chair in Transformative Innovation, the 4th Industrial Revolution, and Sustainable Development.

-The IP Unit is publishing a series of briefs on the intersection of IP and compelling 4IR technologies such as AI and blockchain, with an emphasis on the African context.
+The IP Unit is publishing a series of briefs on the intersection of IP and compelling 4IR technologies such as AI and blockchain, with an emphasis on the

+The UCT Law Faculty hosted the

+2019 Kate O'Regan Intervarsity

+Moot Competition.
+The case

+concerned questions around

+Justice Kate O'Regan (centre)

+presented the award to the

+winners with Prof. Danwood

+Chirwa, (Dean of Law 3rd left),

+Constitutional Court Judge, Albe

+Sachs (right) were in attendance.

+Prof. Caroline Ncube (2nd left), and IP & Artificial Intelligence.
+African context.
 The first brief in this series will be available soon on the IP Unit's website, ip-unit.org.
 The objective is to highlight key issues on the topic and include suggested readings for those looking to explore further.
-The team at UCT, under the guidance of Founding Director and Open AIR Co-Principal Investigator, Tobias Schonwetter, is also aiming to produce a series of blog posts and other publications based on this brief, hoping to garner further interest in the topic.
+The team at UCT, under the guidance of Founding Director and Open AIR Co-Principal Investigator, Tobias Schonwetter, is also aiming to produce a series of blog posts and other publications based on A new Cyberlaw LLB course was piloted in 2019 at UCT, integrating core elements of AI discussions this brief, hoping to garner further interest in the topic.